William Torrey Harris: Early life

+Career

 Beginning at age 22, Harris taught school and made his career in St. Louis, Missouri, from 1857 to 1880, a period when the city was growing rapidly.
 It served both as a gateway to the West and as an industrializing city on the Mississippi River.

 He served as Superintendent of Schools from 1868 to 1880, and had a strong influence on the system.
 With Susan E. Blow in this city, in 1873 he established America's first permanent public kindergarten.
 While in St. Louis, William Torrey Harris implemented many influential ideas to strengthen both the institution of the public school system and the basic philosophical principles of education.

 His changes resulted in the expansion of the public school curriculum to include high school.
 He believed it was essential to growth of an individual and to meet new challenges of the industrial age.
 The expanded programs included art, music, and scientific and manual studies.
 He also encouraged all public schools to acquire libraries.

 Harris's St. Louis schools were considered some of the best in the country.
-His fellow educators included many local farmers and tradesemen who were immigrants from German provinces after the failed revolutions of 1848.
+His fellow educators included many local farmers and tradesmen who were immigrants from German provinces after the revolutions of 1848.
 They had a strong belief in education.

-In St. Louis, Harris met mechanic and philosopher Henry Clay Brockmeyer, a German immigrant whose influence turned him toward Hegelianism.
+In St. Louis, Harris met mechanic and philosopher Henry Clay Brockmeyer, a German immigrant whose influence turned him toward hegelianism.
 With Brockmeyer and other of the St. Louis Hegelians, Harris founded and edited the Journal of Speculative Philosophy (1867); it was the first philosophical periodical in the United States.
 He edited it until 1893.
 Its contributors promoted Hegel's concept of time and events as part of a universal plan, a working out of an eternal historical dialectic.

 Harris returned to New England, where he was associated with Amos Bronson Alcott's Concord School of Philosophy in Massachusetts from 1880 to 1889.

 In 1889 Harris was appointed as U.S. Commissioner of Education, serving under presidents Benjamin Harrison, Grover Cleveland, William McKinley and Theodore Roosevelt, until 1906.
 Harris worked to organize all phases of education on the principles of philosophical pedagogy as espoused by Hegel, Kant, Fichte, Fröbel, Pestalozzi and many others of idealist philosophies.

-As US Commissioner of Education, Harris also strongly supported education and assimilation of Native Americans.
+As US Commissioner of Education, Harris also strongly supported indoctrination, education and cultural assimilation of Native Americans.
 He wrote the introduction to the Bureau of Education Bulletin (No. 1, 1889) on "Indian Education", issued under Thomas Jefferson Morgan, Commissioner of Indian Affairs.
 Harris called for mandatory education of American Indians through a partnership with Christianity in order to promote industry.
 Harris called for the removal of Native children from their families for up to 10 years of training for the "lower form of civilization", as a way of assimilating Indians into "American" civilization.
 He believed this was necessary to save the race, who he believed had to shift from their traditional cultures.